andresetianata/sb_test/README.md

   - DB_USER=your username
   - DB_PASSWORD=your password
   - OMDB_KEY=faf7e5bb&s
+  - SERVER=production
 3. npm start

 _**Do the Unit Test**_

-I've made some unit tests in file 2/test/crawl.test.js.
+I've made some unit tests in file 2/unit_test/crawl.test.js.
 Please run it with command : **npm test**

 **Number 3**: Refactoring the code.